Showing posts with label Rules. Show all posts

 The story...

 Maybe it's because I grew up in a small town where parking was free and plentiful - I resent parking permits and meters.
 I freed my bike from the campus lock with bolt cutters; I pled my ticket case in front of the campus security board; and I found a way to not pay my parking tickets before I graduated.
 Instead, I wrote a check for same amount owed to the "Alumni Fund" and mailed it to Campus Security - "You're never going to get the money for those tickets!"
-My dad was shocked when he saw my name listed as one of the larger Alumni donors for the year.
+My dad was shocked when he saw my name listed as one of the larger Alumni donors that year.

 I must've valued the availability of a close and safe parking space when I needed it.
 It's logical that parking lots can't be designed to hold the greatest number of cars that may want to park there.
 And, I didn't want to pave paradise and put up a parking lot.
 So, we do need to obey rules that best serve our community?